 4 After You Submit

-The deadline for this grant is June 12, 2019 at 5:00 pm PST.
+This grant has been cancelled for 2020 to support our COVID-19 response efforts.
 Most 4Culture grants take approximately three months from application deadline to when we announce our funding decisions.
 You can start your project—or the portion of your project described in your application—no earlier than August 19, 2019, and you must complete it by January 1, 2021, or within 18 months of the award date.

 We make all of our funding decisions through a panel process, in which a group of peers working in the heritage field assesses your application.
 4Culture staff recruits 5-7 panelists with considerations for racial equity, diversity of geographical location, organization size, and experience in the field.
 4Culture staff facilitates the panel process, but does not vote or try to influence the outcome.
 There will be no in-person interviews for this grant program.
 If you would like information about the panel process or how to be on a 4Culture Heritage panel, please contact Chieko Phillips.